AlkaSaliss/Back2Back_Project/README.md

 Our application requires to instantiate an data object with all the parameters required to open the file and apply a model on it.
 We then need to instantiate a ```DecisionTree``` or ```RandomForest``` object.
 The idea is that with those two objects, we can run a decision tree/random forest on the same dataset with the 3  considered machine learning libraries.
 However, we can't guarantee the exact same model to be runed by each library, because they require different parameters which don't necessarly correspond to the same thing.

-* Parameters about the dataset:
+* Parameters about the data:
     * path : path of the file  (*String*)
     * header : does the file have header or not ? (true or false in *String*)
     * targetName : name of the target, the variable to explain (*String*)